vannlam/ibmcloud/satellite/Azure/Usecases.md

 #### Using Openshift subscription on IBM Satellite :
 With IBM Satellite, Openshift subscription may be removed as long as the IBM Software installed on it has already an Openshift subscription.
-Hence, usually using the same sizings of clusters, Managed Openshift IBM Cloud Satellite solution is cheaper than ARO abnd ROSA.
+Hence, usually using the same sizings of clusters, Managed Openshift IBM Cloud Satellite solution is cheaper than ARO and ROSA.